tacoapp/help.tacoapp.com/_posts/2014-08-14-icloud-reminders.md

 Taco imports all reminders in the reminder list(s) you share with Taco.

+## Notes

+If you rename a list after sharing it with Taco, Taco will still show the old list name when hovering over a task.
+To update the list name, un-share and re-share it to `icloud@tacoapp.com`.

 ## Options

 If you set "Remind me on" dates for tasks that aren't relevant until